I changed my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance to a Nitro-based instance, and now it doesn't boot.

 90e29211-2de8-4967-b0fb-16f51a6e464c

-Before you edit the /etc/fstab file, it's a best practice to make a copy of the file:
+Before you edit the /etc/fstab file, it's a best practice to run the following command to make a copy of the file:

 sudo cp /etc/fstab /etc/fstab-`date +%d%m%Y`